 What support does XJTAG offer?

-Where appropriate we will use internet meeting/telephony software to view problems directly on a customer’s PC, or to demonstrate the use of a feature by showing a PC desktop to the customer.
+Where appropriate we will offer an online meeting to view problems directly on a customer’s PC, or to demonstrate the use of a feature by showing a PC desktop to the customer.

 In the event of a fault developing in XJTAG’s hardware XJTAG will replace or repair the unit and will work with the customer to minimise downtime (e.g. by loaning a unit during the repair).